Automattic/wp-calypso/client/lib/jetpack/experiment/README.md

 The core API exposes all products, bundles, and plans, but we only describe them in the most basic terms.

-More concretely: a `PurchaseableItem` consists of a slug and a limited set of intrinsic attributes: whether it's an individual product, a bundle, or a legacy plan; which family of items it belongs to; its billing term; and whether it exists as a daily or real-time variant.
+More concretely: a `PurchasableItem` consists of a slug and a limited set of intrinsic attributes: whether it's an individual product, a bundle, or a legacy plan; which family of items it belongs to; its billing term; and whether it exists as a daily or real-time variant.
 Attributes are the small set of